DePayFi/documentation/docs/checkouts/worldapp/index.md

 Finally click "Submit app" to submit it.

 :::success Succesfully submitted
-Your shop has been successfully submitted as a World App MiniApp.
+Your shop has been successfully submitted to World App.
 :::